gordonthree/ASL3-smart-announce/README.md

   * ```tail -f /var/log/triathlon-announcer.log```

  ## Notes
-The script assumes WAV files are placed under /var/lib/asterisk/sounds/en/custom/ without file extensions in the configuration.
+The script assumes WAV files are placed under /var/lib/asterisk/sounds/ without file extensions in the configuration.
 WAV files must be 8000Hz mono WAV files of the proper format.

-You can customize the announcement frequency by adjusting ```SLEEP_SECS``` or modifying the script's time logic.

 Ensure the user running the script has permission to access the sound files and run Asterisk CLI commands.

-If you want the announcements to play over a repeater that is connected to the node (NOT ADVISABLE UNLESS IT IS YOUR REPEATER) change ```localplay``` to ```playback``` in the ```ASL3-smart-announce.sh``` file.
+If you don't want the announcements to play over a repeater that is connected to the node (ADVISABLE UNLESS IT IS YOUR REPEATER) change ```playback``` to ```localplay``` in the ```ASL3-smart-announce.sh``` file.

  ## Troubleshooting
 If announcements do not play, verify file paths and permissions.